-Next, we tested whether memory errors for association-context relational memory were higher than the other two types of errors by conducted paired-sample t-tests comparing the proportion of across-context lure, within-context lure, and foil selected by each age group.
-The results yielded that for all four age groups, across-context error was higher than within-context error and item memory error.
+Next, we tested whether memory errors for association-context relational binding were higher than the other two types of errors by conducting one-way ANOVAs comparing the proportion of across-context lure, within-context lure, and foil selected by each age group.
+There was a significant main effect of error type in all age groups, all p's <.001.
+Across all ages, across-context error was higher than within-context error, all p's <.001, and item memory error, all p's < .002.
 The differences between within-context lures and foils were mixed.
-The two types of errors did not differ in either six-year-olds or young adults, all p's > .42.
+The two types of errors did not differ in either six-year-olds or young adults, all p's > .81.
 However, four-year-olds chose foils more often than within-context error, p = .04, whereas the opposite was found for older adults, p = .002.

 In sum, these results suggest that the ability to bind associations to their contexts significantly improves between the ages of four and six, with more subtle changes evolving between the age of six and the beginning of adulthood.
-Peak performance is found at this age: older adults had relatively lower accuracy and made more acrosscontext errors, reflecting deficits in contextual binding.
+Peak performance is found at this age: older adults had relatively lower accuracy and made more across- context errors, reflecting deficits in contextual binding.